xriss/plated/README.md

 Documentation is embedded within the source so they get updated together where there are changes.
 The current version is always the latest.

-_This is a work in progress - thank you for your patience_

 ## Scripts